grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 2.  **Insert Foam Tabs –** With the hinges still at ~ 45-degrees, start
     to slide the new kickstand’s foam tabs into the slots on the back of the device.
-Foam should slide in with minimal force – do not crumple the foam by using excess force.
-Do not slide the foams completely into the device – insert the foam tabs until ~3/4 of the foam tabs are inside the device.
+Foam should slide in with minimal force – don't crumple the foam by using excess force.
+Don't slide the foams completely into the device – insert the foam tabs until ~3/4 of the foam tabs are inside the device.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image12.png" alt-text="A person using a device to cut a piece of paper.":::

 > [!CAUTION]
-> Do not use any tool or sharp object to assist in inserting the tabs into the slots.
+> Don't use any tool or sharp object to assist in inserting the tabs into the slots.
 Only the tabs should be inserted.
 Doing so could damage internal components.

 3.  **Slot Outer Lip of Hinge into Kickstand –** Using fingers on the underside of the kickstand and thumb on the topside, slightly rotate